Rogaland/jwt-spring-boot/README.md

 }
 ```

-The main class is `SpringJwtTokenizer` andit can be `@Autowired` into your own classes.
+The main class is `SpringJwtTokenizer` and it can be `@Autowired` into your own classes.
 The important methods are `create` and `parse`.

 * __create()__ - Creates the JWT string and encrypts (if enabled) the value.
 Returns a string token.